Creative Ways to Save Money

 Banking with a credit union will usually allow more flexibility and lower fees.
 Credit unions are typically smaller than most big banks, while offering the same services.
 As nonprofits, they are designed to serve their members, paying higher interest rates on deposits as well.

 Switching to a reputable online lender, like SoFi, could be right for you.
-We recently launched SoFi Money®, a cash management account, which allows you to spend, save, and earn all in one product.
+We recently launched SoFi Checking and Savings®, a checking and savings account, which allows you to spend, save, and earn all in one product.

 It doesn’t have any account fees (subject to change), is mobile-friendly, and you can access your money from any ATM that accepts Mastercard, even internationally (subject to change).